 Discrete Fracture Network (DFN) User Guide

-This guide covers the Discrete Fracture Network (DFN) modeling capabilities in VRGS, including generation, visualization, analysis, and export features.
+This guide covers the Discrete Fracture Network (DFN) modeling capabilities in VRGS, including generation, visualization, and analysis features.

 Overview